anoma/nspec/docs/tutorial/engines/template/engine_overview.md

-8. This section is **optional** and contains one or several subsections, each of which present one message sequence diagram that showcases how members of the engine family `X` exchange messages with other engine instances, typically from different engine families, but possibly from the same family.[^0]
+8. This section is **optional** and contains one or several subsections, each of which present one message sequence diagram that showcases how members of the engine family `Template` exchange messages with other engine instances, typically from different engine families, but possibly from the same family.[^0]

-9. This section contains a message sequence diagram of engine family X[^01] with a title and caption.
+9. This section contains a message sequence diagram of engine family `Template`[^01] with a title and caption.
 We can use [`mermaid` sequence diagrams](https://mermaid.js.org/syntax/sequenceDiagram.html) to draw [message sequence